April 17, 2021

 - We also are continuing our Virtual Coffee Hour at 11:00 am.
 Sundays.
 Note the time change back to 11:00.

 Rev. Jessica will be working primarily from her home office.
 Kelly will be working both from the Church office, and from home, as there are some aspects of her work that are more difficult to accomplish from home.
-Whether Kelly is in the office, or working from home, she is able to pick up both telephone messages and emails, she, and Rev. Jessica are in regular contact.
+Whether Kelly is in the office, or working from home, she is able to pick up both telephone messages and emails; she and Rev. Jessica are in regular contact.
 You should use either email or leaving a message on the Church phone as the primary means of contacting either Rev Jessica or Kelly.
 If you need to be in the Church for authorized activities, please do not “drop by” the office for a visit even if Kelly happens to be there.
 Ensuring the health and safety of our employees must be a high priority.

 You must be logged in as a member to access the Zoom links or the reopening statement; if not registered, go to the For Members –> Register menu item on the Home page.
 Upon registration, your membership will be approved before becoming active.

 Pastoral Care is making arrangements to keep in contact with those who are in need of it – seniors in Seniors Homes, etc. via phone calls and, if feasible, visits.
+We will be providing assistance to those who have challenges with online registrations for vaccinations.

 We continue to have expenses, such as utilities and salaries.
 If you are not on PAR, offering can be provided as follows: